BKP: An R Package for Beta Kernel Process Modeling: Examples using BKP

+Preview of predictions for new data (first 6 of 10 points): x1 x2 mean variance 2.5 0.2184 0.1046 0.3513 0.0042 0.2298 0.4836 0.9401 0.6108 0.1558 0.0043 0.0512 0.3043 0.6782 0.8087 0.5144 0.0021 0.4254 0.6031 0.1591 0.9120 0.9452 0.0006 0.8906 0.9817 0.7838 0.2556 0.5136 0.0033 0.4005 0.6260 0.4185 0.5215 0.2639 0.0010 0.2047 0.3277 ... \end{CodeOutput} \end{CodeChunk}

-We continue with Example 3 to demonstrate the scalability of the BKP model in comparison to the logistic Gaussian process (LGP) model \citep{Rasmussen2006GPML}.
-Let the sample size range from 200 to 5000.
-Two scenarios for hyperparameter determination are considered, namely, i) one scenario with fixed value of \code{theta = 1}, and ii) the other scenario with hyperparameters optimized (through \code{n_multi_start = 1} or \code{n_multi_start = NULL}).
+We continue with Example~3 to examine the computational scaling of the BKP model in comparison with the logistic Gaussian process (LGP) model \citep{Rasmussen2006GPML}.
+The sample size ranges from 200 to 5000.
+Two settings for kernel hyperparameter specification are considered.
+In the first setting, the BKP kernel length-scale parameter is fixed at \code{theta = 1}.
+In the second setting, the kernel parameter is selected by LOOCV-based optimization, using either a single starting value \code{n_multi_start = 1} or the package default \code{n_multi_start = NULL}.
+Under the default rule, the number of starting values is $10d_\gamma$, where $d_\gamma = 1$ for isotropic kernels and $d_\gamma = d$ for anisotropic kernels.
+In the present benchmark, the default isotropic Gaussian kernel is used, so $d_\gamma = 1$ and the multi-start optimization uses 10 starting values.